How to Uncover Pseudo-Standardistas

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-Thereâs a growing and annoying group of developers that donât help our attempts for more accessible, faster, more maintainable, and best practice web development: pseudo-standardistas.
-There are several ways to expose pseudos (apart from the hints Henri shared), the easiest being:
+Thereâs a growing group of developers that doesnât help our attempts for faster, more accessible, more maintainable, and generally quality-oriented web development: pseudo-standardistas.
+There are several ways to identify pseudos (apart from the hints Henri shared), the easiest being:

 -